 Getting There: MTR Wan Chai Station Exit A5, walk along the footbridge of O’Brien Rd, pass through Immigration Tower and Central Plaza to HKCEC.

 These trams have been running between the east and the west along the northern coast of Hong Kong Island, dating back to 1904 and currently have more than 100 of them in operation.
-It is impossible to spot one of them and is one of the cheapest transportation to travel on the island.
+It is impossible to spot one of them and is one of the cheapest transportation to explore the island.
 It has a cute name called ‘Ding Ding’.

 Mid Level Escalator